kubeshop/testkube-docs/docs/articles/open-source-or-pro.md

 # The Testkube Open Source Agent

-The Testkube Agent described in [Reference Architectures](install/reference-architectures) is 100% Open Source and can be [deployed in standalone mode](install/standalone-agent) without being managed by the commercial Control Plane.
+The Testkube Agent described in the [Reference Architectures](install/reference-architectures) is 100% Open Source and can be [deployed in standalone mode](install/standalone-agent) without being managed by the commercial Control Plane.